JulianHayward/Azure-MG-Sub-Governance-Reporting/run-from/azure-devops.md

 ### Option 1 - Use workload identity federation (recommended)

-This option uses Microsoft Entra workload identity federation to manage a service principal but without also managing secrets or secret expiration.
+This option uses Microsoft Entra workload identity federation to manage a service principal but without the need for you to manage secrets or secret expiration.
 This is the recommended method.

 #### Start the process in Azure DevOps